rotechstocks-collab/rotechshiksha-website/replit.md

-# Rotech Multi Solution
+# Rotech Shiksha

 ## Overview

-Rotech Multi Solution is a comprehensive stock market education platform targeting Indian retail investors.
+Rotech Shiksha is a comprehensive stock market education platform targeting Indian retail investors.
 The platform provides free and paid educational content including ebooks, video tutorials, and financial calculators.
-It features OTP-based mobile authentication, a live market ticker, course management across skill levels (Basic to Algo Trading), and an admin dashboard for lead and payment management.
+It features OTP-based mobile authentication, a live market ticker with TradingView integration, course management across skill levels (Basic to Algo Trading), and an admin dashboard for lead and payment management.

 ## Recent Changes